-The Cottesloe is currently closed for reburbishment and will reopen as the Dorfman Theatre in 2014.
-For more information on this and other redevelopment works please visit the NT Future website.
+For more information on the redevelopment works please visit the NT Future website.

-Why are the theatres named the Olivier, the Lyttelton and the Cottesloe?
+Why are the theatres named the Olivier, the Lyttelton and the Dorfman?

 Does each of the theatres have its own bar, toilets and cloakroom?

-All three theatres have their own bars, toilets and cloakroom.
-There are cafes and restaurants in the main building, close to the Olivier and Lyttelton theatres.
+All our theatres have their own bars, toilets and cloakroom.
+There are cafés and restaurants in the main building, close to the Olivier and Lyttelton theatres.

 How can I book tickets?

-Tickets can be booked online at nationaltheatre.org.uk, by phone (020 7452 3000), or in person at the box office on the ground floor.
+Tickets can be booked online at nationaltheatre.org.uk, by phone (020 7452 3000), or in person at the Box Office in the main entrance on the ground floor.
 Telephone and in-person booking are available between 9.30am and 8pm.

 How much are the tickets?

-There are a wide range of ticket prices, which can vary from show to show − usually from £12 upwards.
+There are a wide range of ticket prices, which can vary from show to show − usually from £15 upwards.
 We also offer a number of concessionary prices.
-The production pages on this website give more information, or phone the box office on 020 7452 3000 for prices and availability.
+The production pages on this website give more information, or phone the Box Office on 020 7452 3000 for prices and availability.

 How do I collect my tickets?

 If you book your tickets more than seven days ahead, you can have them sent to you for a small handling charge.
-If you book within seven days – or if you prefer – you can collect them from the box offices in the building or from the ticket collection machines in the foyers.
+If you book within seven days – or if you prefer – you can collect them from the Box Office or ticket desks in the building or from the ticket collection machines in the foyers.
 You will need to bring the card you made the booking with to collect your tickets.

-There is a main advance box office on the ground floor, but there are also box offices for the Olivier and The Shed theatres which open before performances.
+There is a main Box Office in the Sackler Pavilion - the main entrance foyer on the ground floor facing the riverbank.there are also box offices for the Olivier, Dorfman and the temporary theatre which open before performances.

 When is the box office open?